Rosmariii/CFrontKhemLabs/README.md

 ## Instructions

-- Clone this repository
-- Create your own branch named **candidate/your-name**
+- Fork this repository into your own repo
 - Complete the exercise below by following the requirements and guidelines provided
-- Commit your code and push it to your own branch
+- Commit your code and push it and share a link to you repo

 ### Exercise